drcmda/react-contextual/README.md

 * Listening to multiple providers without nesting or render props
 * Powerful Redux-like store pattern without any boilerplate

+# Why

+Reacts context API is built on render props.
+While they are very powerful, given that you work with several providers it will make your codebase unmanageable without breaking a sweat.
+Listening to several contexts will cover each and every consumer in scores of nested blobs. react-contextual can map providers into props, similar to react-reduxes `connect`.

+Another obstacle is that a provider will re-render its sub-tree when its value changes.
+Some providers wrap the entire app which is common in redux for instance. react-contextual prevents its StoreProvider from doing that.
+Your sub-tree is save from store mutations and consumers will still be triggered.

 # Installation

     npm install react-contextual